-(3-0) Cr.
-3. Prereq: 9 credits in psychology including PSYCH 280 Theories and research concerning the functions, development, and deterioration of close relationships.
+Prereq: 9 credits in psychology including PSYCH 280 Theories and research concerning the functions, development, and deterioration of close relationships.
 Influence of psychological processes on friendship, romantic, marital, and family relationships.
 Topics include mate selection, interdependence, trust and commitment, power and dominance in relationships, sexuality, divorce, gender roles, and family interaction.
-Nonmajor graduate credit.

-PSYCH 485.
-Health Psychology.
+PSYCH 485: Health Psychology (3-0) Cr.
+3. F.

-(3-0) Cr.
-3. F. Prereq: Junior classification, 6 credits in psychologyApplication of psychological theory and research methods to issues in physical health.
+Prereq: Junior classification, 6 credits in psychology Application of psychological theory and research methods to issues in physical health.
 Psychological factors in illness prevention, health maintenance, treatment of illness, recovery from injury and illness, and adjustment to chronic illness.

-PSYCH 487.
-Human Agression.

-(3-0) Cr.
-3. S. Prereq: PSYCH 230, PSYCH 301; PSYCH 313, PSYCH 316, or PSYCH 380
+PSYCH 487: Human Aggression (3-0) Cr.
+3. S.

-Theory and research on development and occurrence of human aggression; implications for prevention and treatment.
+Prereq: PSYCH 230 or PSYCH 280; PSYCH 301; PSYCH 313, PSYCH 316, PSYCH 318, PSYCH 360, or PSYCH 380 Theory and research on development and occurrence of human aggression; implications for prevention and treatment.
+PSYCH 488: Cultural Psychology (3-0) Cr.
+3.

-PSYCH 488.
-Cultural Psychology.

-(3-0) Cr.
-3. Prereq: PSYCH 280 and PSYCH 301; junior classification Examination of the ways that cultural beliefs, values, and ideologies shape cognitive, developmental, social and other psychological phenomena.
-Nonmajor graduate credit.
+Prereg: PSYCH 280 and PSYCH 301; junior classification Examination of the ways that cultural beliefs, values, and affordances shape cognitive, developmental, social and other psychological phenomena, as well as the forces that shape and change culture.
 Meets International Perspectives Requirement.

-PSYCH 490.
-Independent Study.
+PSYCH 490: Independent Study Cr.

-Cr.
 1-3.
 Repeatable, maximum of 9 credits.
 F.S.SS.
-Prereq: Junior classification, 6 credits in psychology, and permission of instructor

-Supervised reading in an area of psychology.
+Prereq: Junior classification, 6 credits in psychology, and permission of instructor Supervised reading in an area of psychology.
 Writing requirement.
 No more than 9 credits of Psych 490 may be counted toward a degree in psychology.

-PSYCH 491.
-Research Practicum.

-Cr. arr.
+PSYCH 491: Research Practicum Cr. arr.
 Repeatable, maximum of 9 credits.
 F.S.SS.
-Prereq: Junior classification, permission of instructor, and credit or enrollment in PSYCH 301

-Supervised research in an area of psychology.
+Prereq: Junior classification, permission of instructor, and credit or enrollment in PSYCH 301 Supervised research in an area of psychology.
 Primarily for students intending to pursue graduate education.
 No more than 9 credits of Psych 491 may be counted toward a degree in psychology.

-PSYCH 492.
-Fieldwork Practicum.

-Cr. arr.
+PSYCH 492: Fieldwork Practicum Cr. arr.
 Repeatable, maximum of 9 credits.
 F.S.SS.
-Prereq: Junior classification, 12 credits in psychology, and permission of instructor

-Supervised fieldwork in one of the following applied psychology settings.
+Prereq: Junior classification, 12 credits in psychology, and permission of instructor Supervised fieldwork in one of the following applied psychology settings.
 Offered on a satisfactory-fail basis only.
 No more than 9 credits of Psych 492 may be counted toward a degree in psychology.

-PSYCH 492A.
-Fieldwork Practicum: Human Services.
+PSYCH 492A: Fieldwork Practicum: Human Services Cr. arr.

-Cr. arr.
 Repeatable, maximum of 9 credits.
 F.S.SS.
-Prereq: Junior classification, 12 credits in psychology and permission of instructor

-PSYCH 492B.
-Fieldwork Practicum: I/O Psychology.
+Prereq: Junior classification, 12 credits in psychology and permission of instructor Offered on a satisfactory-fail basis only.
+PSYCH 492B: Fieldwork Practicum: I/O Psychology Cr. arr.

-Cr. arr.
 Repeatable, maximum of 9 credits.
 F.S.SS.
-Prereq: Junior classification, 12 credits in psychology, credit or enrollment in PSYCH 450.

-Courses primarily for graduate students, open to qualified undergraduates:

-PSYCH 501.
-Foundations of Behavioral Research.
+Prereq: Junior classification, 12 credits in psychology including PSYCH 450 or PSYCH 250 and enrollment in PSYCH 450, and permission of instructor.
+Offered on a satisfactory-fail basis only.
+Courses primarily for graduate students, open to qualified undergraduates: PSYCH 501: Foundations of Behavioral Research (3-0) Cr.

-(3-0) Cr.
 3. F.S.
-Prereq: STAT 401 or equivalent